Lele1409/french-tarot/README.md

 #### Any trick
 - A trick is played counter-clockwise
+- If the first card played is of a suit, other players have to play any other card of the same suit
 - If the first card played is a trump following players have to play a trump of higher value than the highest value trump already played in the trick if this is not possible, a lower value trump has to be played
-- If a suit is played, other players have to play any other card of the same suit
-- If a player cannot play the suit demanded he has to play a trump, if the player before him played a trump too, this trump will need to be of higher value than the last
+- If a player cannot play the suit required he has to play a trump, if the player before him played a trump too, this trump will need to be of higher value than the last
 - If a player has no card of the given suit nor a trump, any other card can be played
 - If the first card of the trick is the Excuse, the determining card for the trick is